vidyut-veedgav/Fourier-Spectral-Imaging/README.md

 ## Usage
 ### Running the Code
-1. Place your input image in the `images` directory.
+1. Place your input image in the `assets` directory.
 2. Modify the script to specify the input image path and desired filter settings (e.g., `tau` for frequency threshold).
 3. Run the script:
    ```bash
    python spectral_filtering.py
    ```
-4. View the filtered images, which will be saved in the `outputs` directory.
+4. View the filtered images, which will be saved in the same directory.

 ### Parameters
 - **`tau`:** Threshold value used to separate high and low frequencies.
 Adjust `tau` to modify the filtering effect.